Skaneateles Lake: Environmental issues

 According to the United States Environmental Protection Agency, the lake is affected by pollution from agriculture sources (pesticide and fertilizer use, manure production, and sedimentation), residential sources (septic systems, lawn care, and construction), and streambank erosion.
 Contaminants from these sources include sediment, nitrogen- and phosphorus-based nutrients, pesticides, bacteria (including fecal coliform), viruses, and protozoa such as giardia and cryptosporidium.
 The lake has an unusually low watershed-to-lake ratio, and is considered oligotrophic, meaning it is low in nutrients such as nitrogen and phosphorus.
 The water is clear and low in vegetation.
-However, the water clarity quality has reduced in recent years because of massive, algal bloom outbreaks.
+However, the water clarity quality has reduced in recent years because of massive algal bloom outbreaks.

 A stiff, sticky foam on the lake was reported in 2013 to have been visibly increasing for years.
 The foam accumulates on shorelines and in bays after strong winds.
 According to the Skaneateles Lake Association, a preliminary analysis indicated the source of the foam was anionic surfactants released during the natural breakdown of organic matter.
 The phenomenon was reported on other nearby lakes as well.

 In 2017, the lake experienced a widespread blue-green algal bloom which tested positive for microcystin toxins, thus no longer making it one of the cleanest lakes in the US.

+In July 2025, Rachel DeWitt, age 30, swam the full 16-mile length of the lake from north to south to raise awareness of the importance of preserving the environmental integrity of the lake.